brendobrendo/monkey_kingdom/README.md

 #### 5. Resource System
 - The only tracked resource will be **food (fruit)**, which serves both as sustenance and a decaying asset.
 - Monkeys consume food for energy, but unconsumed food will **expire over time**, affecting long-term sustainability.
+- The fruit grows on trees which have their own properties (ie current size, size potential, growth rate, replenishment of fruit and leaves) based on the type of tree

 #### 6. Learning & Memory
 - Monkeys will **remember past betrayals and alliances**, influencing their future decisions.